avandekleut/avandekleut.github.io/_posts/2020-07-10-reinforce.md

     return agent
 ```

-## Experiments

 First we will run a `Categorical` policy on the `CartPole-v0` environment from the previous post.
 This environment is very simple and works well as a first test bed for algorithms using discrete action spaces.

 Because the environment has a small time horizon ($T=200$) we will use $\gamma=0.99$ which is the default.
-Also, we will use 32 environments, which is a good balance between wall clock time and improved data collection.
+Also, we will use 32 environment, which is a good balance between wall clock time and improved data collection.
 Because we are using a basic linear policy, we can use a relatively high learning rate of 0.1.

 ```python